 What’s up friends!
 Excited for Carnival?
-We hope you are, because today we are going to talk about the Rio street Carnival!
-So grab your Carnival costumes and come with us!
+We hope you are, because today we are going to talk about the Rio Street Carnival, and how we celebrate it with a lot of diverse types of parties!
+So, grab your Carnival costume and come with us!

-Cordão do Bola Preta is the oldest Bloco in Rio and it’s famous for attracting, literally, millions of people every year.
-The colors that represent this Bloco are black and white and it’s possible to see many people there wearing clothes with these two colors.
-It starts at 9 a.m until 2 p.m and it takes place on Avenida Rio Branco, Centro.
+Cordão do Bola Preta is the oldest bloco in Rio and it is famous for attracting, literally, millions of people every year.
+The colors that represent this bloco are black and white and it’s possible to see many people there wearing clothes with these two colors.
+It starts at 8 a.m until 2 p.m and takes place on Avenida Rio Branco, Centro.
 But be careful!
-Pay attention to your personal belongings and to pickpockets that can appear around you due to the huge amount of people located in the same place.
-Take a look at our Dica about Rio de Janeiro Security Tips for more information on how to feel safe in Rio.
+Pay attention to your personal belongings and to pickpockets that can appear around you due to the huge amount of revelers located in the same place.
+Look at our Dica about Rio de Janeiro Security Tips for more information on how to feel safe in Rio.

 Where: Av.
 Infante Dom Henrique 75, Glória.

-This Bloco is very famous for its story!
+This bloco is incredibly famous for its story!
 People believe that a few years ago someone saw a nun escaping from the Carmelite Convent to join a group of people celebrating Carnival.
-Today, it’s possible to see many people in this Bloco wearing nun costumes because of this story.
+Today, it’s possible to see many people in this bloco wearing nun costumes because of this story.
 Guaranteed fun!
 This year this bloco will happen twice!
 That’s amazing right?
 Check out here the dates and places to have lots of fun!

 Where: Esquina da Ladeira de Santa Teresa com Rua Dias de Barros, Santa Teresa.

 When: February 9th, 2024 at 1 p.m.